isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 * (Moderate) Warn if an object is allocated and then deallocated on all paths within a function.
-Suggest it should be a local `auto` stack object instead.
+Suggest it should be a local stack object instead.
 * (Simple) Warn if a local `Unique_pointer` or `Shared_pointer` is not moved, copied, reassigned or `reset` before its lifetime ends.

 ### <a name="Rr-global"></a>R.6: Avoid non-`const` global variables